salehibneomar/bloodbank-a-nuxt-laravel-project/README.md

 # BloodBank App: A FullStack Nuxt-Laravel Project🩸

 BloodBank App is designed to efficiently manage blood donors and their donation records.
 The system automatically tracks donor eligibility based on their last donation date and provides a seamless experience for both administrators and donors through its intuitive web interface.
+The application utilizes cache server to cache repetitive and data that will not be updated frequently but will be frequently fetched, ensuring optimal performance and faster response times.

 ## 🚀 Technology Stack